nephio-project/docs/content/en/docs/neo-porch/2_concepts/fundamentals.md

 ## Core Concepts

-Let us introduce some core concepts of Porch's package orchestration:
+This section introduces some core concepts of Porch's package orchestration:

 * ***Package***: A package, in Porch, is specifically a [kpt package](https://kpt.dev/) - a collection of related YAML files including one or more **[KRM resources][krm]** and a [Kptfile](https://kpt.dev/book/02-concepts/#packages).